Duke Carlisle: Records

+Pro career

+The Green Bay Packers drafted Carlisle in the fifth round (60th overall) of the 1964 NFL draft, and the Kansas City Chiefs drafted him in the 6th round (42nd overall) of the 1964 AFL draft.
+He was signed by the Packers, but was cut in training camp.
+The Dallas Cowboys picked him up, but he spent the entire 1964 season on the taxi squad before an injury ended his career.

 Later life

-The Green Bay Packers drafted Carlisle in the fifth round of the 1964 NFL Draft, but he was cut in training camp.
-The Dallas Cowboys picked him up, but he spent the entire 1964 season on the taxi squad and never played a down of professional football.

-In 1965, after an injury ended his chance at pro football, Carlisle returned to UT and earned an M.B.A.
+In 1965, after leaving the NFL, Carlisle returned to UT and earned an M.B.A.
 He then applied to the Army's Medical Service Corps, rather than waiting to be drafted, and was sent to Germany for three years.
 He assumed he would be shipped to Vietnam, but the call never came.

 After a stint from 1969 to 1973 as an investment banker with Merrill Lynch in New York City and then Dallas, Carlisle joined his father-in-law in the oil business in McComb, Mississippi.

 His brother Todd played football at Mississippi and his nephew, Cooper Carlisle, was a standout football player at Florida who played in the NFL.

 In 1974 Duke was inducted into the University of Texas Athletic Hall of fame; in 2000, he was inducted into the Cotton Bowl Hall of Fame; and in 2008, the field house at Athens High School was named for him.